The Best Shaman Spec in Dragonflight

 All the Shaman specs are suitable for soloing old content to some degree, but the main one that I would suggest picking up is Enhancement, purely for the added survivability and damage potential that it offers.

 Enhancement has some particularly interesting abilities relating to the Ghost Wolf form that Shamans can transform into.
-These can help to cut down the amount of time that your solo content runs can take.
+These can help to cut down the amount of time that your solo content runs can take, and they can also be useful for old world achievements that require you to cover a lot of ground quickly.

 One of the main Ghost Wolf abilities that Enhancement offers that can be useful for taking down difficult raid bosses from older raids is Feral Lunge.
 This move lets you lunge at an enemy in Ghost Wolf form, dealing considerable damage.